parsa-abbasi/parsa-abbasi.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.

-        Please reach out to collaborate 😃
+        Right now, I'm in the process of litreture review to understand the current open problems in the intersection of knowledge graph reasoning and explainable AI.
+We are interested in more complex reasoning tasks and how to do them in a way that is interpretable/explainable and scalable.
+Feel free to reach out if you have any ideas or want to collaborate!
     design:
       columns: '1'
-  - block: collection
-    id: papers
-    content:
-      title: Featured Publications
-      filters:
-        folders:
-          - publication
-        featured_only: true
-    design:
-      view: article-grid
-      columns: 2
   - block: collection
     content:
       title: Recent Publications